davisclick/openvino-computer-pointer-controller/README.md

     + [profiling.py](./src/profiling.py) : To check performance of script line by line.

 - <b>README.md</b> File that you are reading right now.
-- <b>requirements.txt</b> All the dependencies of the project listed here
+- <b>requirements.txt</b> All the dependencies of the project listed here.

 ## Benchmarks
 *TODO:* Include the benchmark results of running your model on multiple hardwares and multiple model precisions.
 Your benchmarks can include: model loading time, input/output processing time, model inference time etc.